ChameleonCloud/docs/source/technical/discovery.rst

    An auto-generated reservation script

-For node reservation using auto-generated command, please see :ref:`reservation-cli`.
+For node reservation using auto-generated command, see :ref:`reservation-cli`.

 Using the REST APIs for Resource Discovery
 ===================================================